6th Grade:

 13th: AR- ice cream- for those that qualify

-15th: AR Swimming (for those who met the goal)
+15th: AR Swimming (for those who met their goal)

 18th: PBIS watermania